sindresorhus/got/readme.md

 By default, redirects will use [method rewriting](https://tools.ietf.org/html/rfc7231#section-6.4).
 For example, when sending a POST request and receiving a `302`, it will resend the body to the new location using the same HTTP method (`POST` in this case).

+###### allowGetBody

+Type: `boolean`\
+Default: `false`

+By default, GET methods are not allowed to have a body.
+This option is to force GET requests to have a body.
+Please note that this is an [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) and NOT RECOMMENDED.
+In many servers, the body in a GET request could be ignored or even lead to errors.
+Please note this option is only enabled for interacting with non-compliant servers when you have no other choice.

+**Note:** Not Reccomended

 ###### maxRedirects

 Type: `number`\